pp3345/ykDroid/README.md

 ## Integration
 ykDroid provides an [Intent](https://developer.android.com/reference/android/content/Intent.html) called `net.pp3345.ykdroid.intent.action.CHALLENGE_RESPONSE`, which accepts an extra `byte[] challenge` and returns an extra `byte[] response`.
-Optionally, an extra `String purpose` may be passed additionaly in the intent to identify the purpose of the challenge. ykDroid will use this identifier to remember and pre-select the slot used for each purpose.
+Optionally, an extra `String purpose` may be passed additionally in the intent to identify the purpose of the challenge. ykDroid will use this identifier to remember and pre-select the slot used for each purpose.

 Upon invocation, ykDroid will automatically detect which connection methods (USB and/or NFC) are available and show a dialog